orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/02-Whirlpool Management/02-Fetch Pools.md

 ### Fetching Pools by Token Pairs

 1. **Token Mint Addresses**: Provide the mint addresses of the two tokens that make up the liquidity pool.
-2. **Fetch Pool Details**: Use the fetchPools() function to fetch the details of the specified Splash Pool.
+2. **Fetch Pool Details**: Use the fetchPools() function to fetch the details of the specified pools.

 ```tsx
 const pools = await fetchPools(